The Ohio Psychology Internship Program

 - Deborah R. Walsh, Ph.D., Program Director, Ohio Psychology Internship Program

-In conjunction with the consortium agencies, Ohio Psychology Internship Program is an Equal Opportunity Employer.
+Ohio Psychology Internship is an Equal Opportunity Employer.
 The internship agrees to abide by the APPIC Policy that no program representative will solicit, accept or use any ranking-related information from any intern applicant before Uniform Notification Day.

 The Ohio Psychology Internship Program

-- Direct contact hours with clients, which varies based on intern interest and track
+• Direct contact hours with clients, which varies based on intern interest (14-16 hours per week)

-- Interdisciplinary meetings in the form of grand rounds, staff meetings and/or meetings with referral sources
+• Interdisciplinary meetings in the form of staff meetings and/or meetings with referral sources

-- Time allotted for evaluations and report writing that can be used for documentation if no evaluation is scheduled/preferred
+• Time allotted for evaluations that can be used for documentation if no evaluation is scheduled/preferred

 The Program Philosophy…